hlship/cli-tools/README.md

 ## Testing

-Normally, the function defined by `defcommand` is passed a seq of strings, from `*command-line-args*`; it then parses this into a map with keys `:options` and `:arguments`.
+Normally, the function defined by `defcommand` is passed a number of strings arguments, from `*command-line-args*`; it then parses this into a command map, a map with keys `:options` and `:arguments` (plus a lot of undocumented internal data).

-For testing purposes, you can bypass the parsing, and just pass a map to the function.
+For testing purposes, you can bypass the parsing, and just pass a single map to the function, with `:options` and `:arguments`.

 You may need to mock out `net.lewisship.cli-tools/print-summary` if your command invokes it, as that relies on some additional non-documented keys to